pyflies/pyflies/docs/index.md

 !!! note

-    You can watch the process of installation in [this video]().
+    You can watch the process of installation in [this video]() (to be done soon).
 In the video we are using Linux but most of the information is valid for other OSes.

 ### Video tutorials